rrelledge/redislabs-docs/content/rc/concepts/clustering.md

 ### Custom hashing policy

-A Redis Cloud  cluster can be configured to use a custom hashing policy.
+A Redis Enterprise Cloud  cluster can be configured to use a custom hashing policy.
 A custom hashing policy is required when different keys need to be kept together on the same shard to allow multi-key operations.
-Redis Cloud's custom hashing policy is provided via a set of Perl Compatible Regular Expressions (PCRE) rules that describe the dataset's key name patterns.
+Redis Enterprise Cloud's custom hashing policy is provided via a set of Perl Compatible Regular Expressions (PCRE) rules that describe the dataset's key name patterns.